-The Company has relied on, and the disclosure in the Technical Report is based, in part, upon, historical data compiled by previous parties involved with the Queensway Project.
+The Company has relied on, and the disclosure in the Technical Report is based, in part, upon, historical data compiled by previous parties involved with the mineral claims that are now part of the Queensway Project.
 To the extent that any of such historical data is inaccurate or incomplete, the Company's exploration plans may be adversely affected.